ROMA Hike: A Great Ridge Hike to See 3,000m Summits, Sea of Clouds, and Old Trees in Taiwan

 On a tropical island like Taiwan, it’s really difficult to image how it feels like to be hit by falling ice, but we were lucky to experience it.
 The melting ice not only made the trail sluggish and difficult to hike but also made us try very hard to avoid being hit.
 The shriek of seeing beautiful rimes started to mix with painful ‘Ouch, I got hit’.

 The slope was still very steep, and I felt my legs as heavy as lead.
 I had to stop frequently to catch my breath.
 When I was taking a break and turned back to look where we were, I realized that the sky had been totally cleared up, we were already above the clouds and the peaks on the other side were very clear to be seen.
-Siyuan Yakou 思源啞口 was already covered by clouds.
+Siyuan Yakou 思源啞口 was underneath clouds.
 The fatigue was replaced by excitement, and I hurried to hike further, trying to get a better view.

 Heading to Our First Peak, Mt.
 Luoyewei